Dallinger/Dallinger/docs/source/javascript_api.rst

 ==============

-Dallinger provides a javascript API to facilitate creating web-based experiments. ll of the dallinger demos use this API to communicate with the experiment server.
+Dallinger provides a javascript API to facilitate creating web-based experiments.
+All of the dallinger demos use this API to communicate with the experiment server.
 The API is defined in the `dallinger2.js` script, which is included in the default experiment templates.